IbcAlpha/IBC/userguide.md

 instances with no problem provided each instance is logged in to a different username, AND you don't try to run them at the same time.

-However, by using the `IbDir` setting in the IBController configuration file, you can tell TWS to store its settings whereever you like.
-So to have multiple IBController instances operating simultaneously, you need to create a separate configuration file for each instance with a different setting for `IbDir`.
+However, by using the `IbDir` setting in the TwsAutomater configuration file, you can tell TWS to store its settings whereever you like.
+So to have multiple TwsAutomater instances operating simultaneously, you need to create a separate configuration file for each instance with a different setting for `IbDir`.
 Note that you do not need to copy the TWS .jar files themselves - you can load TWS from the same installation folder for each instance.